ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

    ```
    {: pre}

 5. Add a new namespace **ghstats** to the {{site.data.keyword.registrylong}}.
 You are going to use it for referencing container images.
-The namespace needs to unique across the registry.
+The namespace needs to be unique across the registry.
    ```sh
    ibmcloud cr namespace-add ghstats
    ```